 How did you get involved with Lisbon Fashion Week?

-I applied to the “Sangue Novo” competition, a platform for new designers to present their work, and was selected along with 9 other brands to present my MA collection in March 2015.
+I applied to the 'Sangue Novo' competition, a platform for new designers to present their work, and was selected along with 9 other brands to present my MA collection in March 2015.

 Tell us a little bit about your experience there...

 It was a very good experience as we got a lot of press and got to work with such a big institution.
 It is a big honour to show in my country and get to do it in such a big event.
-I had to attend a few meetings just for them to see the work I had done, they made the model casting but gave us all the freedom to do everything else (such as choosing the song, the order of the models, the styling).
+I had to attend a few meetings just for them to see the work I had done, they did the model casting but gave us all the freedom to do everything else (such as choosing the song, the order of the models, the styling).

 How did it feel to see your work on the runway?

 Incredible.
 I found it rewarding to see everything coming together with the models and music.
-It was especially good to see that the models enjoyed wearing my clothes and felt confortable in them.
+It was especially good to see that the models enjoyed wearing my clothes and felt comfortable in them.
 Fashion is nothing without people.

 We heard you had excellent feedback after the show, can you tell us about that?

 I have been contacted by many different people.
 Some of them are people that watched the show and came to me wondering how they could buy the pieces.
-I always thought my collection was destined for a specific public but it turns out that all kinds of men and even women enjoyed it and relate to it, which makes me very happy.
-They also recognised that it is destined for the luxury market and encouraged me to continue moving forward.
+I always thought my collected was destined for a specific public but it turns out that all kinds of men and even women enjoyed it and relate to it, which makes me very happy.
+They also recognised that it is destined for the luxury market and encourage me to continue moving forward.
 Also, some magazines, stylists and shops came to me to talk about future projects and partnerships.
-For a first collection, the feedback couldn’t have been more positive.
+For a first collection, the feedback couldn't have been more positive.